 Day 6: Machu Picchu and Return to Cusco.
 After a bus ride to the gates of this wonder of the world, you will pass through the main gates with your private guide to finally emerge at the top of the world – Machu Picchu.
 The incredible Inca stone construction will be spread below, alternately hidden and revealed by clouds.
 Your expert guide will give you a private tour of the ancient city.

 Day 7: Transfer to Airport in Cusco.
 After breakfast, transfers back to the Cusco airport will be arranged for travelers departing today.
-Trip members can opt to return to Lima for connecting flights home or extend their travels in Peru.
+Trip members can opt to return to Lima for connecting flights home or opt to extend their travels in Peru.
+(B)

 Lodging in Aquas Calientes